 While Taiwan isn’t hugely known internationally as a cycle destination, that’s beginning to change and with good reason.
-Hugging the coast from Hualien to Taitung is Highway 11; one of the most beautiful stretches of road in the entire country.
-We had heard about the option of cycling Taiwan’s east coast a few years previous and had long wanted to do it and it looked like this was our chance.
+Hugging the coast of Taiwan from Hualien to Taitung is Highway 11; one of the most beautiful stretches of road in the entire country.
+We had heard about the option of cycling Taiwan’s east coast a few years ago and had long wanted to do it independently and it looked like this was our chance.
 We had researched about the trip while we were checking out Taipei and we were all geared up to hop on some bikes!

 We rented our bikes from Giant Bicycles, right next to the train station in Hualien who offer point to point rentals around the country.
 Their English is limited but is more than enough to get you set up with what you need.
 For TWD$1,500 you can rent a bike for three days and it costs TWD$200 per day after that.
 Included are small rear panniers, a pump, multi-tool, a lock and front and rear lights.
 If you want to use a helmet consider bringing or buying your own as one was not provided.
 Our plan was to cycle to Taitung and drop the bikes back to their other shop there, which conveniently is also at the train station.

 Transferring Your Luggage

-The scenery all the way down the coast was incredible, it really was; it was a proper tropical paradise.
-The only problem was that every little village we passed through seemed to be deserted, there was nothing open.
-The first stretch in particular, was very quiet.
+The scenery all the way down the coast was incredible, it really was.
+It was a proper tropical paradise.
+The only issue was that every little village we passed through seemed to be deserted, there was nothing open.
+The first stretch, in particular, was very quiet.
 The trip ended up turning into a sort of 7-11 tour of the east coast for us, which was amazing as they made great pitstops for snacks and coffee to refuel, to take a toilet break and get a welcomed air-con hit!

 As far as the cycle itself went, it was manageable.
 The first day saw a long flat section out of Hualien.
 Then we started gradually climbing and it continued like that for most of the rest of the day.
 Some of the hills were long and steep but the views from the top were spectacular.
 What was even better than the views was the buzz of flying down the hill on the other side; we picked up serious speed going downhill- like being a kid again!